hidelab/iceberg/README.md

 Parameters can be specified either on the `qsub` command line, or in the shell script itself on a line that begins `#$` (see example below).

+Parameters that you use repeatedly can be place in your `~/.sge_request` file.
+I recommend putting at least the following for that file:

+    -M your.email@sheffield.ac.uk
+    -m e

+Other options are probably best set in your script itself.

-## Submitting to the hidelab node
+## Submitting to our queue

-Hide Lab rent a node on iceberg which means that we get exclusive access to it.
+On `sharc` Hide Lab have access to the RSE queue (which is a pool of nodes also shared with other groups).

-To run jobs on the hidelab node use `-P hidelab`in the job parameters.
+Put `-P rse` in the job parameters.
 You can either do this each time you submit a job:

-    qsub -P hidelab my-job-script
+    qsub -P rse my-job-script

 or you can put the parameters in the top section of the job script itself.
 To the top section of your job-script, add

-    #$ -P hidelab
+    #$ -P rse

-(using `-P` like this will cause the job to run on the hidelab node if it is available, otherwise it will run on the general queue)
+(using `-P` like this will cause the job to run on the rse queue if it is available, otherwise it will run on the general queue)

+On `iceberg` Hide Lab rents a node, which means that we get exclusive access to it.

+To run jobs on the hidelab node use `-P hidelab`in the job parameters.

+It's `-P hidelab` on `iceberg` and `-P rse` on `sharc`.
+Sorry.

 ## What jobs do I have?

-`qstat -u $USER` will tell you about the jobs that are either running or waiting to run.
+`qstat` (on `iceberg`:`qstat -u $USER`) will tell you about the jobs that are either running or waiting to run.
 If a job has already finished, it won't appear in this list.
+This list also includes interactive shell sessions (such as started with `qrshx`), they are jobs that are attached to an interactive terminal.

-`qtop` shows similar information in more detail and is quite fun.
+`qtop` shows similar information in more detail and is quite fun (but it does not work on `sharc`).

-## What jobs are running on the hidelab node
+## What jobs are running on the RSE nodes

-The node is actually a queue, and you can see what jobs are running, and waiting to run, like this:
+You can inspect a queue (`rse.q` in the _queue_ for the `rse` _project_, and `hidelab.q` is the queue for the `hidelab` project) like this:

     qstat -q hidelab.q